babak2/AgentTraitsSim/README.md

 The `filename` column indicates the name of the SVG file that corresponds to the output plot generated for each parameter combination.

-An example is located in the current directory.
+An example is located in the `Output` directory.

 ## Usage